 The idea for the Hyperpiano arose from another complex instrument Taylor has championed, UW-Madison’s double-keyboard Steinway known as a Moor Pianoforte.Via Miami Herald

 Taylor is a well-learned man who has combined his love for music with his skills in science and technology.

 Taylor, who has taught piano performance at UW-Madison since 2000, earned a degree in mathematics from Harvard University.
 Before becoming a professional pianist, he was a bronze medal winner in the 1993 Van Cliburn International Piano Competition, at which he played the “Goldberg Variations” and other works on a standard single-keyboard Steinway.

 The musician is also celebrated for his insatiable intellectual curiosity and mental energy, qualities that have been hailed in his concert performances by effusive music critics.
 Via Miami Herald

-These two stories of Norman Malone and Christopher Taylor show that everyone has an opportunity to make history, whether life has dealt you a “death-blow” or you have that extra wit.
-You have the opportunity to rise above your circumstances and do something that will make history.
-What you need is a decided mind and the passion for becoming better than what you expect.
+These two stories of Norman Malone and Christopher Taylor show that everyone has an opportunity to make history.
+Whether life has dealt you a “death-blow” or you have that extra wit, you have an opportunity to rise above your circumstances and do something that will make history.
+What you need is a decisive mind and the passion to become better.
 Be inspired!